STUDY

 Therefore, we will need to review how we can test/monitor our athlete/player performance, and when we should test/monitor them.
 In order to design effective training programmes we must understand the time-course of a number of physiological adaptations, as performance will only improve if the training stimuli is able to produce the adaptations that enable performance to improve.
 We do this by revisiting the fundamental principles of frequency, intensity, time and type, and ensure they are utilized in a way that evidence tells us should lead to improvement for the specific performance requirements of the athlete’s/player’s sport.
 And finally, we need to review how we avoid ‘overtraining’ athletes/players, by making sure that training load is managed, and recovery is as well planned for as the exercise training sessions.

 Physical inactivity and its associated lifestyle diseases is a global concern.
-Physical inactivity can lead to a myriad of health problems including pulmonary, cardiovascular, metabolic, and musculoskeletal disorders and diseases.
+Physical inactivity can lead to a myriad of health problems including respiratory, cardiovascular, metabolic, and musculoskeletal disorders and diseases.
 Research shows that exercise can help to prevent many conditions and ameliorate the effects of certain disorders and diseases.
 Furthermore, exercise referral programmes may also be used for rehabilitation purposes following serious health events (e.g. post-operative and myocardial infarction patients).
-This module will explore topics within applied clinical exercise physiology and exercise referral, requiring the student to critically appraise contemporary research evidence.
+This module will explore topics within applied clinical exercise physiology, exercise referral and sports medicine requiring the student to critically appraise contemporary research evidence.

 Biomechanics plays a pivotal role in optimising human motion, reducing the risk of injury, and maximising the effectiveness of intervention strategies.
 Sport and exercise biomechanists must be able to identify potential injury gait features and consider their clinical and practical significance.
 To this end, the biomechanist must synthesise and interpret data from a movement analysis, and offer insight into possible corrective strategies to restore function, reduce the rate of physical deterioration, or improve sporting performance.
 This module will also evaluate the application of ergonomic aids and consider their use within areas of strength and conditioning.